NitinBirdi/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='general'>General Questions:</a>

 * Why Functional Programming matters?
-When should a functional programming language be used?
+When should a functional programming language be used?<br/>
 I think current Procedural or OOP languages can't be run on multiple processors simultaneously because of their binding with data.
 Functional programming can benefit from it. eg: Scheme and Haskell
 Good in concurrency, gamingAPI, mathematical computations.